michiel-jfx/iceconverter/README.md

 work in progress

 ## Information
 The application is very simple and tries to convert any input both ways around using a simple converter class.
 I cannot be hold responsible for any wrong conversions!
-The conversion rate is hard coded, before you go on holiday put the right conversion at the right place and build your image.
+The conversion rate is hard coded, before you go on holiday (might be another country than Iceland of course) put the proper conversion at the right place and build your image.

 There are also 3 labels in the FXML markup which seem pretty useless.
 I've added them for convenience reasons.
 The startup screen shows:<br/><br/>
 <img src="https://github.com/user-attachments/assets/543a1a53-51a9-4b32-a9f6-50d0c6e5f916" width="250"><br/>